vmneva/electricity-dashboard/README.md

 # Electricity Data Dashboard

 This project is a fullstack application for showing electricity data in a table format.
 Database contains data in hourly basis so app first sums it up to show data as daily rows.
+Project is part of Solita Academy task for autumn 2026.

 Table view supports